President Berne launches 100 Conversations, connects with community

 Since July 1, Berne has been crisscrossing the 12-county district, regularly visiting all seven college campuses.

-Through a “100 Conversations” initiative, she aims to gather and understand the diverse perspectives from those invested in Madison College's success in meeting students' needs.
+Through her “100 Conversations” initiative, Berne gathered diverse perspectives from those invested in Madison College's success in meeting students' needs.

-"We will move forward in unison," Berne says.
+"We are moving forward in unison," Berne says.
 "Embracing our commitments to students, ensuring we are doing everything in our power to help each individual complete their higher educational journey."

 Her goal is clear: for Madison College students to complete their credentials, a milestone she sees as pivotal for graduates to earn higher wages, experience better health outcomes, and pass on the benefits of higher education to their children.